-Harvard Law School is offering the Reginald F. Lewis Fellowship for Law Teaching with appointment expected to commence July 1, 2015.
+Harvard Law School may be offering the Reginald F. Lewis Fellowship for Law Teaching, with appointment expected to commence July 1, 2016.
 The fellowship is designed to support a recent law school graduate who has demonstrated a strong interest in legal scholarship and who is preparing for a career in law teaching.

 The Lewis Fellowship program particularly supports the training of prospective law teachers who will enhance the diversity of the profession.
 We especially encourage applications from candidates of color.
 The Lewis Fellow is required to prepare at least one major article for publication.
 Additionally, the Lewis Fellow has an opportunity to audit courses and attend workshops at the law school.
 The Lewis Fellow is expected to follow a schedule of research and work to be agreed upon with the Lewis Committee.